alanng10/class-lang/Docue/Article/Word/a.md

 Word "volume" has meaning that is audio amplitude rate.

+Word "mute" has meaning that is audio enable.

 Word "shop" has meaning that is buy.

 Word "price" has meaning that is money price.